Milad-Mrz/Github-101/README.md

 ## Branching, merging, and pulling:
 Branches are needed to create and modify new features while protecting the main version.
+Merging and pulling are used to sync up two different branches.

 1. To check all local branches:
 ``` git branch ```